Last updated: January 9 2026

 Should I do Roth conversions while working or wait until retirement?

 It depends on your projected income trajectory.
 If you expect lower income in early retirement (before RMDs, Social Security, and pensions fully kick in), those years may offer better conversion windows.
 However, waiting means forgoing years of tax-free growth.
-We typically recommend a multi-year conversion strategy that balances both considerations.
+We typically recommend a multi-year conversion strategy that balances both considerations—this is something we address in year-round tax advisory.

 Do I need a CPA for Backdoor Roth IRA conversions?

 It’s highly recommended.
 Form 8606 is error-prone, the pro-rata rule has nuances, and coordinating conversions with business income requires planning.
-A CPA who specializes in high-net-worth tax planning can ensure you’re maximizing benefits and avoiding mistakes.
+A CPA who specializes in tax advisory for business owners can ensure you’re maximizing benefits and avoiding mistakes.

 Next Steps: Get Your Roth Strategy Right